agustisanchez/CodingTask/README.md

 {"errorCode":"amount.must.be.positive"}
 ```
+## Security

+API methods have been secured with simple HTTP AUTH (wich requires SSL transport).

+Spring security checks that the Autherization header is present and does the login agains an in-memory dummy user (user/password -- no database lookup implemented so far).

+In the service classes, the user ID is retrieved using Spring's `SecurityContextHolder` class.

 ## Java 8 features

 Collection stream , the `map` operation and a lambda expression are used to convert a list of `AccountTransaction` objects into a list of `TransactionDTO` objects: